joelchrono12/joelchrono12.ml/_posts/2021-05-19-pass-manager-adventures.md

 encryption on plain text files, allowing fairly customizable folder structure.

-It follows the Unix philosophy of doing one thing and doing}it right.
+It follows the Unix philosophy of doing one thing and doing it right.
 It can be extended with different clients and plugins that expand its functionality and allow features like auto-typing, otp support and filename encryption, which is kinda nice.